 That should be your battle cry when looking at your point of sale (POS) system.
-Providing it’s structured properly, your POS should offer insights into not only the sales and profitability of your bar or restaurant, but the overall operational performance of your business.
+Providing it’s structured properly, your POS reports should offer insights into not only the sales and profitability of your bar or restaurant, but the overall operational performance of your business.

 POS systems are an investment, and they can be costly to replace.
 These days, many establishments own a great piece of POS technology, but often it’s only being used as a cash register and a way for staff to clock in and out.